nopara73/ZeroLink/README.md

 |---------------------------------|--------------------------------------|
 |Post-mix wallet MUST retrieve transaction information in a private way.||

 Retrieving private transaction information from the Blockchain is the [most challenging](https://hackernoon.com/bitcoin-privacy-landscape-in-2017-zero-to-hero-guidelines-and-research-a10d30f1e034) part of implementing a wallet that aims to not breach its users' privacy.
 Querying the balances of a central server shares private information with that central server.
-Bloom filtering SPV wallets are [not a sufficiently private](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) either.
+Bloom filtering SPV wallets are [not sufficiently private](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ) either.

 There are four types of wallet architectures, ZeroLink classifies a private:
 1. **Full Nodes:** Since they download all the transactions the network has nobody can tell who is interested in what transactions.